Justia Lawyer Rating

 Are You Facing an Illinois DUI Charge?
 A Skilled Tinley Park, IL, DUI Defense Attorney Can Help

 If you have been charged with a marijuana-related DUI, it is important to understand that you have options.
 Our knowledgeable Cook County DUI defense lawyers know that a prosecutor’s job of proving marijuana intoxication can be difficult.
-At the Law Office of John S. Fotopoulos, P.C., we understand how a DUI can impact your life and we will do everything in our power to help you.
+At the Fotopoulos Law Office, we understand how a DUI can impact your life and we will do everything in our power to help you.
 To schedule a free consultation, call our office today at 708-942-8400.

 Sources: